 Many people understand the importance of socializing a puppy.
 They make sure puppies get to experience a wide variety of people, places, and situations.
 What many people don't realize is that it's just as important to continue socializing dogs well into adulthood.
 It's true that all dogs can be socialized.

 Dog socialization involves making your dog comfortable with a variety of people and circumstances.
 It has long been pointed out by dog trainers and animal behaviorists that puppies under 4 months of age benefit from having positive interactions with a variety of people and encountering as many new objects and situations as possible.
-This includes things such as meeting people in uniform, encountering people carrying umbrellas, being pet by a child, having their feet handled, and as many other things you think of that your dog might encounter in its life.
-More recently, it has been realized that dog socialization should not end with puppyhood.
-Rather it is a process that should continue throughout the life of a dog.
+This includes things such as meeting people in uniform, encountering people carrying umbrellas, interacting with children, having their feet handled, and as many other things you think of that your dog might encounter in its life.
+Dog socialization should not end with puppyhood, though.
+It is a process that should continue throughout the life of a dog.

 How to Socialize a Puppy

 Most vets will recommend socializing a puppy pretty quickly.
 Between 3 and 12 weeks is a great time to start socializing your new dog.
 Consider this a crucial window of time and try to create a checklist of experiences and places your puppy should interact with.
-Early socialization can include, but is not limited to:
+Early socialization can include, but is not limited to, introducing your puppy to:

-- New people, including a range of ages, gender, etc.
+- New people, including a range of ages, genders, and sizes

-- Different flooring and ground (brick, sidewalk, grass, asphalt, etc.)
+- Different flooring and ground, such as brick, sidewalk, grass, and asphalt

-- Neighborhood objects (kids on bikes, skateboards, strollers, etc.)
+- Neighborhood objects including kids on bikes, skateboards, and in strollers

 - Cats and other dogs

-- Various environments (woods, fields, urban areas, bodies of water, etc.)
+- Various environments such as woods, fields, urban areas, and bodies of water

 How to Socialize an Adult Dog

 The good news is that it is fairly easy to socialize an adult dog.
-Here are some ideas for making sure your dog gets plenty of socialization throughout its life:
+Some things you already do are helping your dog get plenty of socialization throughout its life, including:

 It's important that all of your dog's interactions with other people and animals be kept as positive as possible.
 Stay calm and positive during the dog's interactions.
-Your dog will feed off of your energy, so even if they are skittish, they will rely on your calm presence to stay grounded.
+Your dog will feed off of your energy, so even if it is skittish, it will rely on your calm presence to stay grounded.
 Use praise and treats to tell your dog that having other people and animals around is a good thing.
 Have new people keep their hands on the dog's chest or chin; the dog will feel more comfortable with strangers if their hands can be seen.
 If the dog is having a tough time, focus on the positives and practice some training behavior.
-If they can succeed at that, the dog will feel more confident in the new environment.
+If it can succeed at that, the dog will feel more confident in the new environment.

 Socializing a Rescue Dog